RBMHTechnology/eventuate/src/sphinx/example-application.rst

 - ``cancel <order-id>`` cancels an order.
 - ``save <order-id>`` saves a snapshot of an order.

-If there’s a conflict from a concurrent update, the conflict must be resolved by selecting one of the conflicting versions:
+If there’s a conflict from a concurrent update, the conflict must be resolved by selecting one of the conflicting versions\ [#]_:

 - ``resolve <order-id> <index>`` resolves a conflict by selecting a version ``index``.
 Only the location that initially created the order can resolve the conflict\ [#]_.